ncatlab/nlab-content/pages/1056.md

 The analog of the Thomason model structure for the _stable_ case -- an equivalence between connective [[stable homotopy theory]] and [[nerve]]s of [[symmetric monoidal categories]] -- is discussed in

-* [[Robert Thomason]], _Symmetric monoidal categories model all connective spectra_ , Theory and applications of Categories, Vol. 1, No. 5, (1995) pp. 78-118
+* [[Robert Thomason]], _Symmetric monoidal categories model all connective spectra_, Theory and Applications of Categories, Vol. 1, No. 5, (1995) pp. 78-118